Bethany Joy Lenz: Personal life

 Lenz married musician Michael Galeotti, formerly of the band Enation, on December 31, 2005.
-In 2011, Lenz gave birth to a daughter.
+In 2011, Lenz gave birth to a daughter named Maria.
 They divorced after seven years of marriage in 2012.

 During an August 2023 episode of Drama Queens, Lenz revealed that she was in a cult for 10 years.
 While she did not divulge the name of the group, in interviews she stated that she was a part of the group during the entirety of One Tree Hill, and many castmates tried to convince her to leave.
 She wrote a memoir about her experience titled Dinner for Vampires, and the book was released on October 22, 2024.

 Philanthropy

 Introduced to Love146 by former Everly bandmate, Amber Sweeney, Lenz has been actively supporting the international human rights organization largely through social media outlets.
 On June 12, 2011, she revealed details of her newest project – an online boutique called Lark, selling apparel with original designs by Lenz.
 All proceeds benefit Love146, To Write Love On Her Arms, as well as Reading is Fundamental.